abessudnov/dataanalysis3/README.md

 - slides: I'll put the slides here
 - data: Put the UndSoc data there (do not change anything, the next subfolder in data should be UKDA-6614-tab).
 Do not track this folder; it must be stored locally

-As the course prograsses I'll update this repo with new scripts
+As the course progresses I'll update this repo with new scripts